8 Quick And Easy Guitar Strumming Patterns Beginners Need To Know

 Pattern 5: Straight Eighth Notes (Down/Up Strokes)

-Another very common pattern in 4/4 is to play four eighth notes per bar.
+Another common pattern in 4/4 is to play four eighth notes per bar.
 The pattern looks like this.

 Try strumming the pattern slowly in 4/4.
 Use the following chord progression: G, C, G, D.